SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/fastsearcher.md

 * You can search directly from the Navigator to access the required company, contact, sales, project or selection.
 * You can search for companies, contacts, sales, projects and selections from within dialogs containing the relevant fields, for example, the **Appointment** and **Document** dialogs, to link them to the appointment or document.
-* You can search directly in the time zone selector to find the time zone for the required city or country.
+* You can search directly in the [time zone selector][2] to find the time zone for the required city or country.

 [!include[Examples of searches](includes/freetext-search-examples.md)]